 Black Buffalo love strong currents, as evidenced by the nicknames “buoy tender” and “current buffalo” given by commercial fisherman.

-The Black Buffalo lives in a variable range of habitats with only occasional abundance.
+The Black Buffalo lives in a variety of habitats with only occasional abundance.
 In the Mississippi River, it is more abundant in the un-impounded section below the mouth of the Missouri River than in the canalized section above.
-Investigators in Arkansas, Kansas, and Wisconsin find that the Black Buffalo lives in impoundments and reservoirs; and in Ohio it is found occasional abundance in turbid, mud-bottomed, shallow overflow ponds and sloughs.
+Investigators in Arkansas, Kansas and Wisconsin find that the Black Buffalo lives in impoundments and reservoirs; and in Ohio it is found occasional abundance in turbid, mud-bottomed, shallow overflow ponds and sloughs.
 Whether in large rivers, shallow riffles or impoundments, strong current is a common denominator of the Black Buffalo habitat, as evidenced by the nicknames “buoy tender” and “current buffalo” given by commercial fisherman.

 Spawning occurs in late April through June at water temperatures of 65-70 degrees.
 The fish spawn over sand or gravel bottom in 8 to 12 feet of water where the current is moderate to swift.
 A gravid female and several males separate from the spawning group to spawn at random.
 Maturity in both sexes is reached at age 2 in southern latitudes and one year older at more northerly locations.

 Growth rates are incomplete for this fish.
 Four fish from the Mississippi, varying from 5 to 8 years of age, had estimated lengths of 2.0, 16.1 and 22.3 inches at the first, fourth, and eighth years of life.
 Black Buffalo are long-lived with fish up to 20 years old common.